 Clerics: A Religious and Historical Study of Islam in Senegambia,

-Encountering the West: Christianity & the Global Cultural Process, and
+Encountering the West: Christianity and the Global Cultural Process, and

-Religion & the Variety of Culture: A Study in Origin & Practice.
+Religion and the Variety of Culture: A Study in Origin and Practice.

 - July 13, 1968 -- Wycliffe missionary Henry F. Blood dies in Viet Cong hands, about five months after his capture during the January Tet offensive.
 During nine years of mission work in